edyu/wtf-zig-if/README.md

 Interestingly, **Zig** decided to overload _if_ statement once again to handle the optional.

-To determine whether you have a value or or in the _if_ statement, you have to use capture again but this time you use it in the _if_ expression instead of the _else_ expression to unwrap the optional value.
+To determine whether you have a value or not in the _if_ statement, you have to use capture again but this time you use it in the _if_ expression instead of the _else_ expression to unwrap the optional value.